-Complaints received from the Decourcey water service area related mostly to residential water usage.
-Water Services staff responded to a small number of power outage alarms in 2023.
-The pump controls were reset manually by the on-call operator, and the water stored in the reservoir did not drop below 80% capacity.
+No complaints were received from the Decourcey water service area in 2024.
+The water stored in the reservoir did not drop below 80% capacity.

 Weekly monitoring of individual household water use from May to September was undertaken by Water Services staff.
-Direct contact with property owners was made on several occasions to advise that water conservation should be taken quite seriously in order to protect the community drinking water supply, and to maintain water storage for fire protection.
-Continuous Stage 4 Watering Restrictions (no lawn watering) were continued to reduce the potential for saltwater intrusion into the production well.
+Property owners were advised that water conservation should be taken seriously to protect the community's groundwater supply well and to maintain water storage for fire protection.
+Stage 4 Watering Restrictions were in place in the summer and continued throughout the winter in order to reduce the potential for saltwater intrusion.

-A summary of the water system incidents in 2023 is given in the table below.
+A summary of the water system incidents in 2024 is given in the table below.